Dental Restorations Grand Blanc, MI

 At Smile Fresh Dental, we use tooth-colored fillings as a way to restore teeth that have had cavities.
 Once we remove the decayed area of the tooth, a filling is necessary to replace the missing enamel.
 Traditionally, this was done using silver amalgam but now we can complete dental restorations using materials that look natural so that when you smile, no one can tell that you had cavities.

 Those that need minor restorations can often benefit from a simple bonding procedure.
 This is popular when restoring baby teeth.
 Children, for example, do not need a dental veneer on a tooth that is going to fall out in short order.
 With this in mind, we can keep a baby tooth in place and ensure that it is functioning properly by restoring it using a bonding procedure.
 We can use a tooth-colored material so that it looks completely natural.

-Check out what others are saying about our dental restoration services on Yelp: Dental Restorations Grand Blanc
+Check out what others are saying about our dental restoration services on Google: Dental Restorations Grand Blanc

 Gain Full Functionality with a Natural Appearance

 At times, patients need dental restorations to replace teeth.
 Whether a tooth has been knocked out or has fallen out due to an infection, there are several ways that it can be replaced.
 In order to determine what procedure is right for you, call 810-515-7083 to schedule an appointment and consultation.

 In many cases, the patient wears temporary dentures while deciding how they want to permanently replace their tooth.
 These temporary dentures are held in place by a wire that is similar to wearing a retainer.
 They are not meant to be worn long-term but will help you to look normal while deciding which cosmetic dentistry procedure to use.